FreeAndFair/ColoradoRLA/docs/22_county_runbook.md

 ## Introduction

-This Run Book is written for county election administrators who will be implementing a Risk Limiting Audit (RLA) using the RLA Tool.
-The Run Book will assist these election administrators in using to tool to carry out the actions required for a RLA.
+This Run Book guides County election administrators in Colorado who will be implementing a Risk Limiting Audit (RLA).

-The Risk-Limiting Audit (RLA) Tool, developed by Free & Fair for the Colorado Department of State for use in elections from November 2017 forward, supports running a Risk-Limiting Audit as required by Colorado statute and as described in the
+The RLA Tool, developed by Free & Fair for the Colorado Department of State for use in elections in November 2017 and later, supports running a Risk-Limiting Audit as required by Colorado statute and as described in the
 [Colorado Secretary of State's Rule 25](http://www.sos.state.co.us/pubs/rule_making/CurrentRules/8CCR1505-1/ElectionRules.pdf) for elections.
-The RLA Tool supports a variety of requirements of Rule 25.2.2 and Rule 25.2.3, as described in detail below.

-The RLA Tool enables each individual County, and the Secretary of State, to carry out a Risk-Limiting Audit.
-Using the RLA Tool, the Secretary of State enters the risk limit, the publicly-generated random seed, and the contests that drive the audit process.
-The Secretary of State can also identify, at any time, contests that should go to a full hand count.
-Counties upload verified ballot manifests and cast vote record (CVR) files.
-The RLA Tool performs the necessary calculations to run the RLA, such as choosing random samples of ballots for audit and determining actual risk levels.
-County Audit Boards then enter interpretations of ballots into the Tool.
-While audits are ongoing, the Secretary of State can monitor the progress of the individual Counties.
+The RLA Tool helps each County fulfill the requirements of Rule 25.2.2 and Rule 25.2.3.

-The RLA Tool also creates export files for use in the Audit Center, a website required by Rule 25 to disseminate audit-related information to the public.
+First the County uploads verified ballot manifests and cast vote record (CVR) files.
+For each round of the RLA, the RLA Tool tells the County which ballot cards to audit, allows the County to enter Audit Boards interpretations of the ballot cards and allows the Audit Board to sign off on the round.

 ### Logging In